dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 I have now explained how control planes work and how to build an entire system based on control planes and I have shown how such a system could be used in practice.

-This section will discuss some of the challenges and limitations of using Kubernetes as a universal control plane.
-These topics will give Eficode a better baseline for discussing pros and cons with their clients when discussing if they should transition to control planes.
+This section discusses some of the challenges and limitations of using Kubernetes as a universal control plane.
+These topics will give Eficode a better baseline (helge kan ikke lide dette ord.
+Han foreslå "idea") for discussing pros and cons with their clients when discussing if they should transition to control planes.

-Each topic covered in this section will not be described in detail but will mostly be highlighted as an observation of what to keep in mind when deciding to move to control plane managed infrastructure and what to keep in mind when designing a production-ready system in a company.
+Each topic covered in this section will not be described in detail but will mostly be highlighted as my observations and opinion of what to keep in mind when deciding to move to control plane managed infrastructure and what to keep in mind when designing a production-ready system in a company.
 It is difficult to give a definite conclusion on each of these topics since it all comes down to the specific tools and the exact implementation a company chooses to implement.

 The discussion topics are:
 - Build pipelines are still required